niplav/site/bandit.md

 daygame approach, but this is an exploratory exercise.
 I might add more & different factors later.)

-Of course, I can't tell ChatGPT that I am doing pickup, so I instead say that I'm looking to optimize the quality of icecream I'm eating by selecting different icecream shops.
+Of course, I can't tell ChatGPT that I am doing pickup[^context], so I instead say that I'm looking to optimize the quality of icecream I'm eating by selecting different icecream shops.
 (Title of conversation: "Bayesian Icecream Bandit").

+[^context]: This was mid 2023.
+Around early 2025 LLMs became much more relaxed when talking about daygame.

 The resulting code is is wholly confused and *bad*, with multiple subtle and not so subtle bugs, and unelegant too—I reckon there's just not